EetuHyvaerinen/workout-manager/README.md

 Log current or past workouts, plan future sessions, and handle missed workouts with ease

-Automatic progressive overloading that automatically progresses based on your performance
+Automatic progressive overloading that applies an increased total load to your next workout plan

 ---